suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

     ![Screenshot of the Chat playground in Azure OpenAI Studio.](./media/chat-playground(1).png)

-1. In the **Configuration** pane, ensure that your model deployment is selected.
+1. Ensure that your model deployment is selected from the right navigation in the **Configuration** pane.

 1. In the **Setup** pane, select the **Default** system message template, and view the system message this template creates.
 The system message defines how the model will behave in your chat session.
 Click on **Save changes** on the top.

    ![An image](media/chat.png)